makersacademy/CV/README.md

-# William Muxworthy
+# Bill Muxworthy

 After finishing my degree in Music Technology from Leeds Metropolitan University, I began working in the events industry, mainly as a general member of crew.
 This gave me plenty of hands-on experience in the technical side of events.
 I then spent a few months working as a van driver for luxury floristry company OnlyRoses, from which I gained valuable experience in working under strict time pressure.

-In the past few months I've developed an interest in coding, and in the summer began practising a few basic Ruby skills, mainly through casual pairing sessions with friends and some evenings messing around on codewars.
-I also ran through a crash course in HTML and CSS, through which I designed a few different frameworks for basic blog sites.
+In the following few months I developed an interest in coding, and in the summer began practising a few basic Ruby skills, mainly through casual pairing sessions with friends and some evenings messing around on codewars.
+I also ran through a crash course in HTML and CSS, through which I designed a few simple HTML templates for basic blog sites.

-I'm currently a student at Makers Academy, hoping to kickstart a new career in Web Development or Programming.
+I have recently graduated from Makers Academy, a 12 week bootcamp where I was able to adapt these skills and learn plenty of new ones.

 ###### Languages I've worked with:
-Ruby, JavaScript (ES5 and ES6), HTML, CSS, SQL, Python, React Native, ERB
+Ruby, JavaScript (ES5 and ES6), HTML, CSS, SQL, Python, React Native, ERB, Haskell

 ## Projects